theopn/haunted-tiles/README.md

     - Toggle nightlight (redshift)
 - You can mute sound by clicking the volume icon
 - You can view current month calendar by clicking the date
-    - You canview the last month calendar by right-clicking the date
+    - You can view the last month calendar by right-clicking the date